-What is indisputable, however, is that it’s nearly impossible to find completely raw cacao, unless it’s fresh out of the pod and was dried immediately.
+What is indisputable, however, is that it’s nearly impossible to find completely raw cacao, unless it’s fresh out of the pod and dried immediately.
 In which case, it’s definitely highly acidic and bitter, and probably taste a lot like the ground it was grown from.
 In short, it tastes nothing like chocolate.
-Articles claiming that “raw cacao is best” and “minimally processed cocoa is the future” are simply not up on the science of cacao and chocolate making.
+Articles claiming that “raw cacao is best” and “minimally processed cocoa is the future” are simply not up on the science of cacao and of chocolate making.

 Cacao is a fruit and it grows on a tree in tropical climates.
-The seeds from that fruit are what we make into chocolate, and after the fruits are harvested and the seeds are collected, the seeds are fermented in massive piles and then dried, two processes which together create the chocolaty flavor we associate with cacao.
+The seeds from that fruit are what we make into chocolate, and after the fruits are harvested and the seeds are collected, the seeds are fermented in massive piles and then dried.
+These two parallel processes together create the chocolatey flavor we associate with cacao.

-Once you get into the understanding of the two words in people’s minds, then you figure out why people are so confused.
+Once you dive into their understandings of the two words in most people’s minds, it’s easy to see why most people are so confused.

 Linguistically, the two words are entirely interchangeable.
 But due to the etymological connection of cacao, it has a much more healthy and natural connotation.
 Cocoa, on the other hand, thanks to its historical usage in Africa and Asia, where mostly low-quality cacao is grown, has a cheaper and less healthy reputation.

 Even within the chocolate industry, “cacao” is usually used to refer to the raw product, from the tree to the roasted seeds, which some people will then refer to as “cocoa beans.”
-Some makers still call them “cacao” even after roasting, however (though the irony continues in the fact that they’re seeds, not beans).
-There’s now a public understanding of a cacao as a product as a “super food,” which it can be, but only to a point.
+Some makers still call them “cacao beans” even after roasting, however (though the irony continues in the fact that they’re seeds, not beans).
+There’s now a public understanding of cacao as a “super food,” which it can be, but only to a point.

 The problem is that most people still don’t associate cacao with chocolate, adding to the confusion.
 Therefore depending on the origin of a chocolate or cocoa product, they may list the ingredients as cocoa or cacao.
 Depending on the image a product wants to portray, they may market it as cacao-based or cocoa-based.
 And depending on how thoroughly you read this article, you may now consider yourself educated on both cacao and cocoa.

-I reiterate, the dictionary definition of cacao and cocoa, and the product itself, are the same, but the way people use them is different.
+I reiterate, the dictionary definition of cacao and cocoa, and the product itself, are the same.
+It’s the way that people use them that’s different.
 “Cacao” is often used in reference to the raw material of and from the Theobroma cacao tree, as well as cacao products which want to appear more healthy or natural to consumers.
 “Cocoa” is often shown alongside marshmallows and other sweets, and used to sell cheap chocolate-flavored snacks.

 To read more about the health benefits of cacao and quality chocolate, click here.